Credit for Prior Learning

 Step 4

-Once you complete your examination or submit your portfolio assessment, it will be reviewed by faculty, which can take up to six weeks.
+Once you complete your examination or submit your portfolio assessment, it will be reviewed by the appropriate faculty member, which can take up to six weeks.

 Step 5